Rumble (album)

-Rumble is the second album by the American rock band Tommy Conwell and the Young Rumblers, released in 1988.
+Rumble is the second album by the American band Tommy Conwell and the Young Rumblers, released in 1988.
 It was the band's first album for a major label.

 The album peaked at No. 103 on the Billboard Top Pop Albums chart.
 "I'm Not Your Man" peaked at No. 1 on the Billboard Album Rock Tracks chart.

 Production

 The album was produced by Rick Chertoff.
 The fellow Philadelphia band the Hooters worked on the album; Jules Shear helped write two songs.
-Rumble contains four rerecordings of songs that appeared on the band's independent debut album.
+Rumble contains four re-recordings of songs that appeared on the band's independent debut album.

 Critical reception

 The Washington Post called Conwell "a likable roots-rocker who turns out energetic bar-band music, and the attempt to turn him into something else is misguided at best."
 The Philadelphia Inquirer determined that "Chertoff, perhaps mindful of the hit-singles potential of some of these songs, might have clipped the engaging guitarist too close to the vest in a few spots, denying Rumbles audience the chance to experience an inventive guitar voice."
 The St. Petersburg Times deemed the album "a savage, blues-based, booze-soaked rock 'n' roll romp that proves a bar band can graduate to major-label status without letting corporate pressure douse its fiery conviction."The Boston Globe wrote that Rumble "has a few simplistic rock anthems, but comes alive in its striking ability to merge blues and rock with a near-gospel fire."
 The Toronto Star concluded that "rootsy and real as the music is, it's just a little too contrived."
 Comparing Conwell to Bruce Springsteen, The Gazette opined that the frontman needed to develop more "vision, if he hopes to proceed beyond Stray Cats-bar band status."
 The Chicago Sun-Times thought that "Rumble sometimes sounds like the vinyl equivalent of a Brat Pack film, one of the better ones."
+The Chicago Tribune listed Rumble as one of the 20 best albums of 1988.